Scratch Pie Crust

 - ½ tsp (2 mL) salt

 - 2 tbsp (30 mL) ice water, or more if needed

 - 1 cup (250 mL) butter (2 sticks), cold

 - 2½ cups (625 mL) flour

 - 1 tsp (5 mL) salt

 - ¼ cup (50 mL) ice water, or more if needed

 In a large mixing bowl, add the flour, sugar, and salt, and stir to combine.

 Add the cubed butter to the flour and toss to coat.
-Cut the butter into the flour with the Pastry Blender until the flour has turned a pale yellow and resembles a coarse crumble.
+Cut the butter into the flour with a fork until the flour has turned a pale yellow and resembles a coarse crumble.

 Remove the dough from the mixing bowl and gently form it into a mound.
-If you’re making a double crust, divide the mound in two and shape into to rectangular bricks if using Mini Pie Pan or round discs if using Deep Dish Pie Plate.
+If you’re making a double crust, divide the mound in two.
 Cover the dough tightly with plastic wrap and place it in the refrigerator for at least 1 hour, or up to 2 days.